 Transudative vs Exudative Pleural Effusion; how to understand this?
 There are two main types of pleural effusions:

 This type of pleural effusion occurs when an increase in pressure in the blood vessels makes them leak protein-filled fluid into the pleural space.

 - Is suffering from malnutrition due to low albumin in the blood

 - Has congestive heart failure

-- Is suffering from kidney disease
+- Is suffering from end-stage renal disease

 This type of effusion can also be due to a low blood protein count, with heart failure being the most common cause.